Cloudy with a chance of redirectors

 Why provision test servers?
 You may work on a MacOS and not have access to a Windows computer to test an attack on.
 Provisioning a real test machine allows you to quickly test your TTPs.

-Heading back to the Cloud plugin, you can select either a Linux or Windows server to deploy by selecting the “Provision a Virtual Machine” option from the dropdown on the left hand side:
+Heading back to the Connect plugin, you can select either a Linux or Windows server to deploy by selecting the “Provision a Virtual Machine” option from the dropdown on the left hand side:

 You simply select:

 The platform you want to launch your new virtual machine on

 Which tools you want to install on the new server.
 A tool is an independent piece of software you want to provision with the server, such as a splunk or sysmon agent (above example).
 Different operating systems will offer different tools.

 After deploying a server - and ensuring your chosen redirector is turned on - you should receive a beacon within 5-6 minutes.

 The Editor section contains a handy utility for quickly testing TTPs against any connected agent.
 Just simply click the DEPLOY button when viewing any TTP to bring up the following modal window:

 What did people do before this?
 Red teamers would typically use VMWare (expensive) or Virtual Box (not very user friendly) to deploy agents on different operating systems and test TTPs.
 Both of these options take significant resources (RAM/CPU) to run.

 Hopefully this post helps you navigate through one of Operator’s most useful plugins.
 The Connect plugin is a simple to use provisioning tool which manages the complexities of redirector connection handling and test range deployments.